tonyctyy/content-recommendation/logs/RedRS_tutorial.md

 [Back to Main Page](../README.md)

 # 5/7/2024: Red Content Recommendation System Tutorial
-This is the summary of the ［tutorial series］（https://youtu.be/5dTOPen28ts2si=ghYBTACSpeeFZXgk） from the Red Algorithm Engineer.
+This is the summary of the [tutorial series](https://youtu.be/5dTOPen28ts2si=ghYBTACSpeeFZXgk）from the Red Algorithm Engineer.

 ## Industrial Approach
 ### Steps for CR System